 Imagine a homeowner installing state of the art fingerprint scanners on the front door and then leaving the windows open overnight.
 If their home was then broken into, nobody would say the burglary was a “door problem.”
 And that’s exactly why business leaders shouldn’t wave away cybersecurity concerns as “IT problems.”

-Security-minded business leaders have to take a step back and reassess their defense strategy from a non-technical perspective.
+Security-minded business leaders have to take a step back and reassess their cyber defense strategy from a non-technical perspective.
 Many organizations inadequately protect themselves simply because they focus on the wrong types of attacks.

 Cyberthreats Are Business Risks

 One of the primary jobs of a CEO is managing business risk.
 Executives are used to dealing with such risks as changing customer preferences, new industry capabilities, or expanding competitors.
 Cyberthreats are simply another kind of business risk—one that executives need to play an active role mitigating.

 The best way to do this is by identifying and assessing cyberthreat narratives.
 These offer examples of how cybercriminals can gain access to sensitive company data or customer accounts in four parts:

 - The business activities that cyberthreats can impact

 - The types of attacks that can affect those systems

 - And the people most likely to carry out those kinds of attacks

 Different industries will place varying levels of importance on certain threat profiles.
 High-tech companies may find themselves under constant attack from sophisticated hackers.
 Brick-and-mortar retailers, on the other hand, might find themselves victimized by opportunists looking for an easy way in.